Pneumatics

 }

 Wow.
 That was so fun guys, we made a solenoid.
 I will note that a DoubleSolenoid is different from a regular Solenoid.
-A Solenoid only has 1 channel to move in, whereas a DoubleSolenoid has 2.
-Usually we use a DoubleSolenoid because we like the capability to go in both directions.
-DoubleSolenoids are simple though.
-They have 3 states: Forward, Reverse, and Off.
-Let's think about what that acutally looks like.
-Forward is the state of the solenoid that pushes outward, reverse is the state that retracts inward and Off means that it'll do nothing.
+A regular Solenoid only has 1 channel to move in, whereas a DoubleSolenoid has 2.
+Usually we use a DoubleSolenoid because we like to have the capability to move in both directions.

 import edu.wpi.first.wpilibj.DoubleSolenoid;